UlysseM/GSBOT/README.md

 - Configuration
   - Make sure you have nodejs installed (and 'node' in your path).
     - You can get it from here https://nodejs.org/download/
-  - Before starting the bot, run the script "EnablePlugins", by going over the windows or posix file.
-    - If you are on windows, it will ask you for admin rights, and this will only work if you are on an NTFS filesystem.
-A workaround would be to copy the plugins you want to start from the "plugin_available" to the "plugin_enabled" directory.
-    - You will be prompted a list of plugin available, if you wish to install those, press 'y' and 'enter', if you do not, press 'n'.
-    - If you want a "raw" experience, just install the "default" one.
-    - The "plugin_test" is only here to show the functionalities of the bot to devs.
-It is NOT intended to run in production.
-  - Start the program a first time
+- Start the bot
   - if you are not familiar with command line interfaces, just click on the "WindowsStart.bat" or "PosixStart.sh" depending on your operating system.
-    - Launching the program a first time will add the file "config.js" in your directory, just fill the username and password!
-- Start the bot and enjoy!
+  - The configuration script will start if the config.json file is missing.
+It will ask you to enter your grooveshark username and password, and will by default, activate the plugin "default".
+  - You can do everything you want while you're in this configuration menu, once you leave it, the config.json file will be saved for the next time and the broadcast will start.
     - It will create a broadcast based on your last one, or take over the current one.
     - With the current version of grooveshark, you can still log in as a broadcaster to broadcast.
 The queue will be shared between your session and the bot.

 Plugin support & Configuration
 ------------------------------